-Best Photo Editing Apps for Mac
+Best Photo Editing Apps for Mac in 2018

 Preview

+To which I respond: "Uh, yeah.
+Duh, my dude.
+You use it every day!"

-Preview for Mac gets an honorable mention in this list.
-I use it every single day, multiple times per day.
-Most of the time, I'm simply viewing a photo.
-But, with Preview you can quickly crop a photo, adjust the color, rotate it, add shapes, texts, and a signature, export as a different format, and more.
+Sure, you can't do a bunch of fancy things with Preview like add filters, adjust contrast, and fix saturation, but you can quickly crop a photo, adjust the color, rotate it, add shapes, texts, and a signature, export as a different format, and more.

-It is far from being a full-featured photo editing app, but Preview has just enough tools to let you quickly make minor adjustments without having to get into it more.
-Plus, it's built in.
+Yes, Preview isn't perfect, but it is easy to use and fantastic for making small, fast changes to your photography.

 - It's already on your Mac.

 What is your favorite photo editing app for the Mac?
 Why does it work the best for you?
+Let us know what your top picks are in the comments down below!

+Updated August 2018: All the choices on this list are still the best of the best!